KoT9R/Qodana/topics/teamcity-plugin-configuration.md

 7. Click **Save**.
 Now you can run Qodana in the build.

-### Prerequisites for adding more runners

-- The Qodana plugin for teamCity is installed.
-- The Clone Finder or License Audit plugins for teamCity are installed as necessary.

 ## Logs

-On TeamCity, open your project build page and go to the **Build Log** tab.
+To study TeamCity log entries, open your project build page and go to the **Build Log** tab.
 Here you can find a standard shell output where errors are highlighted in yellow.

-For more information about TeamCity logs, see [TeamCity documentation](https://www.jetbrains.com/help/teamcity/teamcity-documentation.html).

 ### (Optional) Add a configuration script
 {id="add-script"}

 Custom profile configuration for Qodana linters is stored in `qodana.yaml`.
 When using a CI system, you need to put this file to the working directory manually.
 Alternatively, you can write a script that will do it for you.

 1. Navigate to your build configuration.
    <img src="teamcity-plugin-1.png" alt="Navigating to the build configuration" width="706" border-effect="line"/>